 What its practical use is and how to mute color

-The color wheel is very user friendly in that with it you can easily see the the complementary colors of each color.
+The color wheel is very user friendly in that with it you can easily see the complementary colors of each color.
 For example, we notice directly below the red is its complementary color green.
 Across from the blue is its complementary orange.
 And so on and so forth.
 When mixing complementary colors with one another the colors are muted (or one can also say their ‘chromas’ are reduced).
 So, when I mix blue with orange, the orange will become less orange.
 The same happens if I mix orange to blue – the blue becomes less blue.
 The same holds true for all other complementary colors.
 When painting out in the landscape on a cloudy day, you will most likely be wanting to mute your greens – in such a scenario you would mix red with your green.

 However… it is not quite as simple as it sounds

-In theory, the rules of complementary colors is true.
+In theory, the rules of complementary colors are true.
 However, as you go about mixing complementary colors together you will quickly find out that the results you get may not be exactly what you expected.
 This is in part due to the fact that there is a drastic difference in the values between each color.
 Purple is far darker in value than yellow.
 Sometimes, differences in the pigment strengths of your colors can affect the outcome of your mixing.
 I sometimes get greens when I try to mix yellow with purple – this is of course due in part to purple having blue in it.

 When such instances come up you simply need to improvise in your mixing – which can be a lot of fun.
 So, if I am suddenly getting a green tinted yellow in my attempt to mix a muted yellow add a little red to it (as red mutes green).
 Maybe when the ‘green is gone’ then you can try to mix a little more purple to it to mute the yellow more.
 As you gain practice in mixing more colors you will get the hang of how some of your colors react to others and will know how to deal with any issues that arise.
 It will probably be different if you switch to different paint brands as the pigment amounts might be different for each.